 I am a Professor of English at LMU, where I teach courses in literary theory and interdisciplinary topics like Nothing, Wonder, Time, and Chaos.
 My research interests include geo-aesthetics and -philosophy, stones and gardens, and constraint-based writing.
 I co-edit SubStance (theory/lit journal) and maintain a garden/blog The Petriverse of Pierre Jardin.

 The culmination of a decade of work creating, photographing, and writing about a rock garden, The Petriverse of Pierre Jardin is an open-access work of experimental theory published in the new series SubStance@Work.

-I presented “Stone is the New Green,” a project including stone installations and a talk, in Copenhagen in 2018.
+I presented “Stone is the New Green,” a project including stone installations at the National Gallery of Denmark and a talk at the University of Copenhagen, in 2018.
 Stone is the New Green

 A collaborative reading with author David Mitchell at a conference on his work at University of St. Andrews; see the video here.
 This resulted in publishing “In the Labyrinth of Slow Time: “A Perturbation in the Deep Stream” (David Mitchell, co-author) and “A Perambulation in the Deep Stream”.”
 In C21 Literature: Journal of 21st-century Writings (peer-reviewed open access journal of the Open Library of Humanities).